-The City's Regional Transit System (RTS) operations, as well as its financial picture, is dominated by the relationship with the University of Florida.
-As the chart below demonstrates, approximately fifty percent of RTS' FY21 operating revenues are related to services provided to the University of Florida and Santa Fe College.
+The City's Regional Transit System (RTS) operations, as well as its financial picture, are dominated by the relationship with the University of Florida.
+As the chart below demonstrates, approximately fifty percent of RTS' FY21 operating revenues are related to services provided to the University of Florida (UF) and Santa Fe College.
 These contracts represent negotiated amounts based on the cost of providing bus service to students.
 UF and Santa Fe include a transit fee on each credit hour enrollment which provides the funding source.
-Due to the COVID-19 pandemic, RTS was awarded \$13.1 million Urbanized Area Formula Grant (CARES Act) in FY20, \$5.8 million of this grant is reflected in FY21's proposed budget.
+Due to the COVID-19 pandemic, RTS was awarded \$13.1 million Urbanized Area Formula Grant through the CARES Act in FY20 of which \$5.8 million of this grant is reflected in FY21's adopted budget.